Progressives Push Back Against Joe Biden’s Reported ‘Middle Ground’ Climate Policy

 “This is a dealbreaker,” Congresswoman Alexandria Ocasio-Cortez wrote in a tweet, condemning Biden campaign for seemingly suggesting that the American working class opposes bold climate policy.
 “Our kids’ lives are at stake,” she wrote.

 Progressive activists, journalist, and campaigners were even more vocal in their criticism.
-The Intercept‘s Lee Fang pointed out via Twitter that Biden’s climate policy adviser Health Zichal — who also served in the Obama administration — received over $1 million dollar in compensation after leaving the gas export firm Cheniere Energy.
+The Intercept‘s Lee Fang pointed out via Twitter that Biden’s climate policy adviser Heather Zichal — who also served in the Obama administration — received over $1 million dollar in compensation after leaving the gas export firm Cheniere Energy.

 Climate scientist @MichaelEMann on @JoeBiden's climate plan: "The solution to a problem created by burning fossil fuels cannot be the burning of fossil fuels." https://t.co/vUri4nPJ92